Chris7462/scnn_torch/ReadMe.md

   year={2018}
 }
 ```

 ## Acknowledgement
-This repository is built on the [official implementation](https://github.com/XingangPan/SCNN).
+This repository is built based on the [official implementation](https://github.com/XingangPan/SCNN).